Oumaimafisaoui/Netpractice-42/README.md

 ## What's a subnet mask?
 >  The subnet mask is used by the TCP/IP protocol to determine whether a host is on the local subnet or on a remote network.

+## Why using routers?

+> If a TCP/IP computer needs to communicate with a host on another network, it will usually communicate through a device called a router.
+In TCP/IP terms, a router that is specified on a host, which links the host's subnet to other networks, is called a default gateway.
+This section explains how TCP/IP determines whether or not to send packets to its default gateway to reach another computer or device on the network.